The Academy of Finland seeks to ensure the accessibility of its services in accordance with the Finnish Act on the Provision of Digital Services.

 - Some English-language texts lack language definitions.
 (3.1.2)

 The site contains a significant number of PDF files.
-Some of these files still contain accessibility issues.
+Some of these files contain accessibility issues.
 The accessibility of the PDF files has already been improved, and work to convert them into an accessible format will continue.
 In particular, PDF files originally designed as printed brochures may have problems that interfere with screen readers, such as incomplete titles and wrong reading order.
+The site may also contain other file formats, such as Word and Excel files, which may have accessibility issues.

 The site also contains PDF documents published before 23 September 2018 that are not fully accessible.
 By law, these documents, published before 23 September 2018, need not be made accessible retroactively.